-Voting for new Sri Lankan president underway
+Ranil Wickremesinghe elected as Sri Lanka president

 Wickremesinghe, 73, is a six-time prime minister who has never served a full term.
 He is backed by the Rajapaksas’ Sri Lanka Podujana Peramuna, which remains the largest party in the 225-member Parliament.

-Though, protestors angered by the economic crisis have opposed his bid to contest.
+Though, protestors angered by the economic crisis had opposed his bid to contest.
 Reports say his victory could lead to more demonstrations in the country.

 Dissanayake of the leftist Janatha Vimukti Peramuna is unlikely to be a challenger since his party and allies have only three seats in Parliament, Reuters reported.